 The interpretation is effective for annual periods beginning on or after 1 January 2013.
 This interpretation only applies to stripping costs incurred in surface mining activity during the production phase of the mine ('production stripping costs').
 Costs incurred in undertaking stripping activities are considered to create two possible benefits a) the production of inventory in the current period and/or b) improved access to ore to be mined in a future period (striping activity asset).
 Where cost cannot be specifically allocated between the inventory produced during the period and the stripping activity asset, IFRIC 20 requires an entity to use an allocation basis that is based on a relevant production measure.
-Early application is permitted.
 The Company is in the process of assessing the impact of the new interpretation on its financial position or performance.
-IFRIC 20 has not yet been endorsed by EU.